Hi, I'm Guy Spier

 • The Shortest History of Germany by James Hawes

-• Why Mahler?
-How One Man and Ten Symphonies Changed the World by Norman Lebrecht
+• Why Mahler? by Norman Lebrecht

 • David Copperfield by Charles Dickens

-• Capitalism and the Jews by Jerry Z Muller
+• Capitalism and the Jews by Jerry Z. Muller

 • Richer, Wiser, Happier by William Green